νοῦς

 The deep intellect — the eye of the soul

-Nous is one of the most important — and most easily misunderstood — terms in the Philokalia.
-It does NOT mean what modern English means by "intellect" (rational, analytical thinking) or "mind" (the stream of conscious thought).
+Nous does NOT mean what modern English means by "intellect" — rational, analytical thinking — or "mind" — the stream of conscious thought.
 The nous is something deeper: the faculty of direct, intuitive perception that apprehends reality without the mediation of concepts.

 Think of it this way: your rational mind analyzes a sunset, noting the wavelengths of light and the atmospheric conditions.
 Your nous simply sees it — and in that seeing, encounters something that no analysis can capture.

-In the Philokalia, the nous is consistently described as the highest faculty of the human person — the part that is capable of perceiving God directly.
+In the Philokalia, the nous is consistently described as the highest faculty of the human person — the part capable of perceiving God directly.
 Evagrius called it "the eye of the soul."
-The tradition teaches that this faculty, in most people, is scattered, fragmented, and "dissipated among external things" (Basil the Great).
+The tradition teaches that this faculty, in most people, is scattered, fragmented, and "dissipated among external things."
 The entire contemplative project — watchfulness, prayer, stillness — is aimed at gathering the scattered nous and returning it to its natural state: unified, awake, and oriented toward the divine.

-One of the most important — and most mysterious — teachings in the Philokalia is the "descent of the nous into the heart."
-The tradition describes a movement in which the intellect (usually resident in the head, so to speak) descends into the heart (kardia) — the deep center of the person.
+One of the most important teachings in the Philokalia is the "descent of the nous into the heart."
+The tradition describes a movement in which the intellect — usually operating at the surface level of thought — descends into the heart, the deep center of the person.
 When this happens, the prayer moves from being a mental exercise to being something that engages the entire person.

 Understanding what the Philokalia means by nous clarifies what all the practices are actually working on.
 You're not training your analytical mind to think about God more often.
-You're recovering a faculty of direct perception — the capacity to see, to know, to encounter — that the tradition says every human being possesses but few exercise.
-The practices clear away the obstacles (scattered attention, unchecked passions, habitual mental patterns) so that the nous can do what it was made to do: perceive the real.
+You're recovering a faculty of direct perception that the tradition says every human being possesses but few exercise.